ssardina-agts/elevator-sarl-mw/README.md

 You can use this project off-the-shelf to make use of the SARL connectivity infrastructure so as to build your own SARL controllers.

-In general, you need to download or produce the JAR file for the Middleware and install it in your local maven repo for your controller application to use it.
+To do so, you first need to have the JAR file for the middleware installed in your local Maven repo for your controller application to use it.

-First the `pom.xml` of your SARL controller application using the this middlware should have  the following dependency to the middleware:
+First the `pom.xml` of your SARL controller application using the this middleware should have the following dependency to the middleware:

 ```
 		<!--  SARL Elevator Control framework -->
 		<dependency>
-		    <groupId>rmit.agtgrp.sarl</groupId>
+		    <groupId>org.bitbucket.ssardina-research</groupId>
 		    <artifactId>sarl-elevatorsim-mw</artifactId>
 	    	    <version>${sarl-elevatorsim-mw.version}</version>
 		</dependency>
 ```

+There are then two ways to install the corresponding JAR file for the middleware:

-Then, get the corresponding JAR file for the middleware for the SARL version you intend to use from the Download section (or produce the JAR yourself by cloning and compiling this repo yourself) and run:
+1. Manually get the corresponding JAR file for the middleware for the SARL version you intend to use from the Download section (or produce the JAR yourself by cloning and compiling this repo yourself) and run something like this to install it:

 ```
 mvn install:install-file -Dfile=sarl-elevatorsim-mw-1.0.0.7.2.jar -DgroupId=rmit.agtgrp.sarl -DartifactId=sarl-elevatorsim-mw -Dversion=1.0.0.7.2 -Dpackaging=jar